MithrilJS/mithril.js/ospec/README.md

 #### Function(String description) o(Function fn).throws(Object constructor)

-Asserts that a function throws an Error of the provided constructor
+Asserts that a function throws an instance of the provided constructo

 #### Function(String description) o(Function fn).notThrows(Object constructor)

-Asserts that a function does not throw an Error of the provided constructor
+Asserts that a function does not throw an instance of the provided constructor

 ---